 Introduction to Manual Testing

 Manual Testing can be defined as the process of the software tester physically validating the software for its correctness and verifying the functions of the software application against the requirement specification provided by the Business Analyst or the client.
 This type of testing goes through all the software testing phases and should cover all the required types of testing applications for the software product.
-In Manual Testing process, it is crucial to create and maintain test documentation is all the steps.
+In the Manual Testing process, it is crucial to create and maintain test documentation in all the steps.

 Manual Testing on Software